83 Best Jane Austen Quotes (Free Journal)

 32. “There would be an end of friendship.” -Fanny Price, when asked if Miss Crawford and herself could ever be friends again after a quarrel

-33. “The passions are said to be refined by education.” -Dr. Grant, speaking about how some people believe that refined passions make for a better society
+33. “The passions are said to be refined by education.” -Dr. Grant, speaks about how some people believe that refined passions make for a better society

 34. “Vanity working on a weak head produces every kind of mischief.” -Miss Crawford, on how vanity can lead people astray